Obstacker/juice-docs-v2/docs/user/legal/Resources/tos-simple.md

 The following Terms govern all use of the Services and all content, services and products available at or through the Website and the App.

-The Services are owned and operated by LasagnaDAO.
+The Services are owned and operated by ExampleDAO.
 The Services are offered subject to User's acceptance without modification of all of the Terms contained herein and all other operating rules, policies and procedures.

-LasagnaDAO is operating under the OpenSource Licenses.
+ExampleDAO is operating under the OpenSource Licenses.
 The software licenses [find examples [here](https://choosealicense.com/)].

 ## Responsibility of Contributors

 Website and App are used as the interfaces to view and add the content (hereinafter the "Content ").
-LasagnaDAO does not host the Content.
+ExampleDAO does not host the Content.
 All Content is hosted in IPFS (The InterPlanetary File System) and blockchains and it allows Users to publish and retrieve the Content from public blockchains.

 If a User posts Content through the Website or App, posts links on the Website or App, or otherwise make (or allow any third party to make) material available by means of the Website and App, User is entirely responsible for the Content of, and any harm resulting from, that Content.
 That is the case regardless of whether the Content in question constitutes text, graphics, an audio file, or computer software.
 By making Content available, User represents and warrants that: